Friday, June 13, 2025

 What strategies can enhance my child’s understanding of asthma?

-Use materials they can understand, let them help make their asthma plan.
+Use materials they can understand, and let them help make their asthma plan.
 Teach them to recognize their symptoms.
 Talking openly about asthma helps them manage it better.

 How can I collaborate with school staff to manage my child’s asthma?